jenndiaz/web-accessibility-specialist-notes/README.md

 ### Domain One A: Guidelines, principles and techniques for meeting success criteria

-1.The W3C Guidelines and Specifications
+1. The W3C Guidelines and Specifications
 2. European Accessibility Standard EN 301 549

 ### Domain One B: Basic knowledge of programming